AppointmentGuru/AppointmentGuru-Website/help/notification-log.md

 # Where do I see what notifications have been sent to a client?

-We haven't yet incorporated this feature but it's on our to-do list!
+We haven't yet added this feature but it's on our to-do list!
 In the meantime, if there's a specific appointment you'd like the notification log for, click on *Do it for me* or [send us an email](mailto:support@appointmentguru.co) and we'll look into it for you.

 ### Related articles